Skip to main content

 Department of Health and Human Services To ensure that federal departments and agencies have comprehensive and up-to-date policies and stronger oversight mechanisms in place for managing hazardous biological agents in high-containment laboratories and are fully addressing weaknesses identified after laboratory safety lapses, the Secretary of Health and Human Services should direct the Director of NIH and the Commissioner of FDA to require routine reporting of the results of agency laboratory inspections--and in the case of FDA, require routine reporting of select agent inspection results--to senior agency officials.

 In August 2016, HHS reported that NIH's ongoing practice is to report the results of external inspections to senior agency officials and, in May 2016, developed a standard operating procedure that outlines this reporting process.
 In March 2017, NIH officials provided assurance that its Division of Occupational Safety and Health provides NIH's intramural governing body with information about NIH's safety performance at least annually; officials further assured that this information includes the overall results of annual inspections (or audits, as NIH calls them) of all NIH laboratories and discussion of the top 10 most reported safety infractions for the year.
-GAO considers NIH to have implemented the recommended action.
-In September 2020, we reported in GAO-20-594 that FDA standardized laboratory inspection checklists in 2019 and according to the agency's Office of Laboratory Safety officials, they planned to aggregate the findings from these inspections and share the results with FDA leadership.
-In June 2021, FDA reported that the Office of Laboratory Safety planned to perform safety inspections on a triennial basis of all laboratories and on an annual basis of all high containment laboratories, biological select agents and toxins laboratories, and laboratories working with regulated materials such as controlled substances, starting in fiscal year 2022.
+In June 2021, FDA reported that its Office of Laboratory Safety planned to perform safety inspections on a triennial basis of all laboratories and on an annual basis of all high containment laboratories, including biological select agents and toxins laboratories, starting in fiscal year 2022.
 In September 2022, FDA officials provided examples of aggregate inspection findings that had been reported to the FDA Commissioner and the Center Directors and Associate Commissioner for Regulatory Affairs.
-Officials noted that by 2023, FDA plans to have comprehensively updated its Staff Manual Guides and developed other documents related to FDA's safety program that, among other things, would memorialize the practice and procedure for annually reporting the aggregate inspection findings and results to these officials.
-GAO will continue to monitor FDA's actions to implement this recommendation and will close the overall recommendation once FDA has completed its actions regarding updating the Guides and other documents.
+In May 2024, FDA published an update of its Staff Manual Guides (internal Standard Operating Procedures) that, among other things, memorialized the practice and procedure for annually reporting the aggregate inspection findings and results to these officials.
+NIH and FDA's actions will help ensure that senior agency officials have greater visibility over safety inspection results, which is important for oversight of their high containment laboratories.

 Department of Health and Human Services To ensure that federal departments and agencies have comprehensive and up-to-date policies and stronger oversight mechanisms in place for managing hazardous biological agents in high-containment laboratories and are fully addressing weaknesses identified after laboratory safety lapses, the Secretary of Health and Human Services should require routine reporting of incidents at CDC, FDA, and NIH laboratories to senior department officials.